sebastiaanluca/laravel-module-loader/README.md

 Then choose `* YourModule (configuration)` from the list.

-Note that configuration files in the root `/config` directory take precedence over the ones in your module.
-If a same key is encountered in both files, the one from within your module will be omitted.
+Note that both configuration files will be merged ,but the one in the root `/config` directory will take precedence over the one in your module.
+If a same key is encountered in both files, the one from within your module will be ignored.

 ### Using migrations